-Best Super Bowl Betting Site
+Best Sports Betting Site

-Accepting California Players In 2018
+Accepting California Players

 Is Online Sports Betting Legal In California?

-With California’s obvious interest in the online gambling platform and silicon valley being one of their claims to fame, it would be logical to assume that state licensed online sports betting is on the horizon for the Golden State.
-Despite California’s openness to online betting, there are not any regions in the US that can legally allow state regulated online sports betting to operate within their borders, no matter how willing or technologically advanced they are.
-The DOJ’s 2011 formal opinion hammered the final nail into that coffin when they clarified that the Federal Wire Act makes it illegal for any type of US based online sportsbooks to accept bets from the nation’s citizens.
+With California’s obvious interest in the online gambling platform and silicon valley being one of their claims to fame, it would be logical to assume that state-licensed online sports betting is on the horizon for the Golden State.
+Despite California’s openness to online betting, there are not any regions in the US that can legally allow state-regulated online sports betting to operate within their borders, no matter how willing or technologically advanced they are.
+The DOJ’s 2011 formal opinion hammered the final nail into that coffin when they clarified that the Federal Wire Act makes it illegal for any type of US-based online sportsbooks to accept bets from the nation’s citizens.

-Unfortunately we do not anticipate any changes taking place concerning the federal laws that govern sports betting in the United States.
+Unfortunately, we do not anticipate any changes taking place concerning the federal laws that govern sports betting in the United States.
 Despite many leaders of various professional sports leagues calling for changes, and the controversy surrounding DFS contests and their resemblance to sportsbook gambling, the feds are a tough nut to crack.
-The good news is that sports fans in California are not reliant on a state regulated version of sportsbook gambling in order to enjoy this form of betting entertainment.
+The good news is that sports fans in California are not reliant on a state-regulated version of sportsbook gambling in order to enjoy this form of betting entertainment.
 There are viable and legal alternatives that offer sports betting options to bettors in California and the US in general.

 How Federal Laws Affect the Betting Atmosphere in California

-These laws do not extend to gambling businesses located outside of United States jurisdiction, therefore any casino or sportsbook or other gambling location to open up outside of the US is perfectly legal to gamble with as long as they possess the appropriate regulatory oversight and licensing to allow them to operate legally within the industry.
+These laws do not extend to gambling businesses located outside of United States jurisdiction, therefore any casino or sportsbook or other gambling location to open up outside of the US is perfectly legal to gamble with as long as they possess the appropriate regulatory oversight and authorization to allow them to operate legally within the industry.
 It is important to understand that the federal government does not punish the act of gambling itself; they instead punish the act of offering unregulated gambling services.
-So, as long as you want to gamble, the government will not stop you, providing that you're gambling with a licensed site that is outside of the United States' jurisdiction.
+So, as long as you want to gamble, the government will not stop you, providing that you're gambling with an authorized site that is outside of the United States' jurisdiction.
 There's really nothing they can do to stop you from gambling at any of the online sportsbooks accepting USA players that we recommend.

 State-Specific Gambling Laws in California